 Your Next Steps

 Catching gum disease early makes treatment easier and more comfortable.
 If you have bleeding gums, bad breath that won’t go away, gum recession, or loose teeth, schedule a dental visit with your dentist in Wayne, PA.
-With a careful exam, a personalized plan, and steady home care, periodontal therapy can calm infection, protect your bone and teeth, and help you enjoy a healthy smile.
+With a careful exam, a personalized plan, and steady home care, periodontal therapy can calm the infection, protect your teeth and bone, and help you enjoy a healthy smile.

 Call our office at 610-600-1559 or request an appointment online.